Dental Implant Specialists

 The surgical phase of your dental implants procedure

-The surgical phase of your treatment will be carried out under local anaesthetic.
+The surgical phase of your dental implant procedure will be carried out under local anaesthetic.
 The gum tissue will be opened to expose the underlying bone, into which a hole will be prepared, which will then intimately house the dental implant.
 The reflected gum tissue will then be stitched over and around the embedded implant.
-Healing will be allowed to proceed for a minimum period of six months.
-If clinical conditions turn out to be unfavourable for the placement of implants, a professional judgement on the management of the situation will be made, and you will be advised accordingly.
-The procedure may also involve supplemental bone grafts (natural and artificial) to build up the ridge of the jaw and thereby assist in placement and securing the implants.
+The procedure may also involve bone grafts (natural or artificial) to build up the ridge of the jaw and help in the placement and in securing the implants.
+You will then be prescribed medication (antibiotics and/or painkillers) as needed to help make after your procedure as comfortable as possible.

-Patient before and after dental implant surgery information
+Pre and post dental implant surgery advice

 One week prior to surgery